Image

 What are B2B and B2C Ecommerce?

 B2B (Business-to-Business) and B2C (Business-to-Consumer) are two common e-commerce models.
 In B2B transactions, companies (often manufacturers or wholesalers) sell products or services to other businesses (often retailers), not directly to individual consumers.
 On the other hand, B2C transactions involve businesses selling products or services directly to individual customers.
-A well-known example of this is Amazon, which operates both a standard platform for individual customers and a specialized service called Amazon Business, catering specifically to business customers.

 Both B2B and B2C e-commerce models have their own unique challenges and opportunities.
 B2B e-commerce tends to involve larger transactions, longer sales cycles, and more complex negotiations, while B2C e-commerce often involves smaller transactions, higher transaction volumes, and a greater focus on customer experience and Marketing.